 The transformation shall partition the ordered sequence of information elements into ordered subsequences of information elements, where the rightmost (last) information element in each such ordered subsequence has a Length field set to zero and where each other information element in this subsequence has a Length field set to a nonzero value.
 If this partitioning is not possible, the transformation shall fail.

-Each subsequence shall be converted to a Conceptual Object field which is equal to the right-concatenation of all Information Fields in the ordered subsequence; the ordered sequence of Conceptual Object fields shall be defined as the result of ordering the Conceptual Object fields reconstructed from each subsequence, according to the partitioning order by which these subsequences were previously derived.
+The transformation shall convert each subsequence into a Conceptual Object field which is equal to the right-concatenation of all Information Fields in the ordered subsequence; the ordered sequence of Conceptual Object fields shall be defined as the result of ordering the Conceptual Object fields reconstructed from each subsequence, according to the partitioning order by which these subsequences were previously derived.

 Note: It is easy to see that the composition of these two conversion function results in the original sequence of Conceptual Object fields (if one ignores empty octet strings).